Yas11r/advancedXSS/README.md

 ```
 This applications administrators are very aggressive.
 They will immediately view any page you report.
 Can you trick them into disclosing data they shouldn't?
 ```

-1- Change 	`urlBase` varible to your generated url:
+This challenge is compensation of bypassing blacklist, Advanced XXS, CSRF, SQLite Injeciton 1- Change 	`urlBase` varible to your generated url:

 ```go